 3. Join online outlet clubs

-With Premium Outlets’ free VIP Club, you’ll receive online coupons and notifications of special events.
+With Premium Outlets’ free VIP Shopper Club, you’ll receive online and printable coupons and notifications of special events.

-Tanger charges a one-time $10 fee to join TangerClub, but you can earn gift cards and other rewards.
+Tanger charges a one-time $10 fee to join TangerClub, but you receive coupons, and earn gift cards and other rewards at various “spend levels.”

 4. Get the best deals off-season

 Shop for your winter clothing in the summer and for summer items in winter to bring outlet prices down even further.

 5. Time your shopping trip

 Outlets can be very busy, so you’ll do best at avoiding both congestion and picked-over shelves by shopping at off-peak times.
 Experts suggest stopping in on Tuesdays, Wednesdays and Thursdays.
 Shop early in the day.
 If you’re not a morning person, avoid the early afternoon and wait until dinnertime.

 Try shopping during sales or with coupons at the local mall, where you might find the prices to be comparable but the quality better.
 Don’t forget to look at clearance items both in the store and online.